kirenz/ds-python/_sources/docs/data.md

 df.isnull().sum() * 100 / len(df)
 ```

+### Schema

-Soemetimes it is also a good idea to defina a preliminary schema that describes the data (e.g., whether a feature has to be present in all examples, allowed value ranges, and other properties)
+Soemetimes it is also a good idea to define a preliminary schema that describes the data (e.g., whether a feature has to be present in all examples, allowed value ranges, and other properties)

+### Anomalies

 Finally,  Identifying anomalies and missing values in the data with respect to given schema.